 Kyu-Karuizawa

-Kyu-Karuizawa (旧軽井沢, Kyū-Karuizawa) is a charming town with a rich history, once serving as a post town along the Nakasendo Route that connected Kyoto with Edo (now Tokyo) during the Edo Period.
-Today, it is the central hub of the Karuizawa resort area, offering visitors a perfect blend of nature and relaxation.
-With its pleasant atmosphere, the town features chic restaurants, cozy cafes, and tree-lined residential areas made up of beautiful holiday villas.
+Kyu-Karuizawa (旧軽井沢, Kyū-Karuizawa) is a picturesque town with a rich historical background, once serving as a post town on the Nakasendo Route that connected Kyoto and Edo (now Tokyo) during the Edo Period.
+Today, it stands as the heart of the Karuizawa resort area, offering visitors a peaceful escape surrounded by nature.
+The town's charming atmosphere is enhanced by its tree-lined streets, cozy cafes, and elegant restaurants, making it a popular destination for those seeking both relaxation and scenic beauty.
+The area is also known for its beautiful holiday villas, giving it a tranquil, vacation-like feel.